-The overwhelming majority of services covered by the health insurance schemes are subject to the principle of benefit in kind.
-The scope of treatment for an illness at the expense of the social insurance provider is defined by law as follows: "It must be sufficient and purposeful, but shall not go beyond what is necessary". (\$ 133 ASVG)
+The principle of benefits in kind prevails with regard to the overwhelming number of benefits provided by health insurance institutions.
+The scope of medical treatment at the expense of social health insurance is defined by law as follows: "It must be sufficient and purposeful, but shall not go beyond what is necessary." (§ 133 ASVG) Effective 1 January 2005, the Code of Reimbursement (EKO) replaced the Register of Medicinal Products (Heilmittelyerzeichnis) which was used until that time.